This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The Oregon Sand Dunes area is a merging of forest, ocean and desert that stretches south about 40 miles from Florence to Coos Bay on the Oregon South Coast.
+The Oregon Dunes National Recreation Area area is a merging of forest, ocean, Siuslaw River, and desert that stretches south about 40 miles from Florence to Coos Bay on the Oregon South Coast.

 The undulating dunes will stretch for miles and you could easily get lost amongst the drifts and drop offs.
 Be sure to be careful when you approach or you may get airborne!!

 Kalyra and Craig did the individual quad bikes and Savannah and I did the ATV side by side from Torex ATV Rentals.

 We were concerned about Savannah going on her own and not being able to manage the brake.
 A few weeks before we were bike riding in San Francisco and she had a hand brake for the first time and struggled with it.

 As our other friends had quad bikes, Knox (7 years) gave Savannah a little turn on the flats and she handled it really well.
 So she definitely could have done the quad bike.

 This was a wild fun Oregon adventure zipping up and down the dunes.
 The kids had a blast and is a must on your Oregon Coast road trip.

 Florence Quad Biking Video:

 Yes.
 Yes. and more yes!

 Crater Lake was worth it even though half of it was closed due to snow still covering the road.
 In fact, someone was skiing down the steep mountain when we arrived!